sundayluckyenyinna/quickdial/Readme.markdown

 ## Events
 <p>
-Throughout the lifecycle of the Ussd application, **quickdial** emits certain important events that the developer can hook up on to perform certain operation.
-The table below shows a summary of the events, the time of events publication and the event object available for use in the listener operation.
+Throughout the lifecycle of the Ussd application, **quickdial** emits certain important events that the developer can hook up on to perform certain noInputOperation.
+The table below shows a summary of the events, the time of events publication and the event object available for use in the listener noInputOperation.
 </p>

 | Event | Description                                                                                                                       | Event object         |